BoiseState/CS321_Bioinformatics/README.md

 ## 12. Submission
 Before submission, make sure that you:
-- make sure that your `README-submission.md` file is complete!
+- that your `README-submission.md` file is complete!
-- can clone the team repository on the `onyx` server
-- can [compile and run the program from the command line](#compile-and-run-the-project-from-the-command-line) on `onyx` and obtain the expected results (just try test0.gbk)
+- can [compile and run the program from the command line](#compile-and-run-the-project-from-the-command-line) and obtain the expected results (just try test0.gbk)
 - run the [test scripts](#9-test-scripts)
-- submit on onyx
+- submit by pushing to GitHub with a note in your `README-submission.md` that this the final commit and push.

 Make sure the [instructor and the teaching assistant(s) have access to the repository](#one-time-team-setup).